GitCaptain/Diploma_work/README.md

 # Diploma_work
 My diploma work.
-Messanger with encryption, something like a telegram.
+Messenger with encryption, something like a telegram (but much MUUUUCH worse).
+Pycryptodome (https://github.com/Legrandin/pycryptodome) is used for encryption